An Investigation of Newton-Sketch and Subsampled Newton Methods: Practical Implementations of the Algorithms

-For large scale problems, it is effective to employ a Hessian-free approach and compute an inexact solution of the systems \eqref{sketch} or \eqref{substep} using an iterative method that only requires Hessian-vector products instead of the Hessian matrix itself.
-The conjugate gradient method (CG) is the best known method in this category \cite{GoluvanL89}.
+For large scale problems, it can be very effective to employ a Hessian-free approach, and compute an inexact solution of linear systems with coefficient matrices \eqref{sketch} or \eqref{subh} using an iterative method that only requires matrix-vector products instead of the matrix itself.
+The conjugate gradient method is the best known method in this category \cite{GoluvanL89}.
 One can compute a search direction $p_k$ by running $r \leq d$ iterations of CG on the system

-where $A_k \in \mathbb{R}^{d \times d}$ is a positive definite matrix that denotes either the sketched Hessian \eqref{sketch} or the subsampled Hessian \eqref{substep}.
 Under a favorable distribution of the eigenvalues of the matrix $A_k$, the CG method can generate a useful approximate solution in much fewer than $d$ steps; we exploit this result in the analysis presented in Section \ref{sec:conv_analysis}.
+We now discuss how to apply the CG method to the two classes of methods studied in this paper.